 My teaching experience is extensive, spanning nearly a decade in classrooms at Stanford, Florida State University, and the Dunhuang Research Academy in China.
 My pedagogical methods are effective in making foreign topics such as Buddhism, East Asian Religions, cosmology, and theories of religion and cartography relatable to a wide range of students.
 In the classroom, I emphasize primary sources, employ experiential learning, and strive to make beliefs, practices, cultures, and history come alive.

 At Stanford, I have organized several conferences and workshops—developing themes, inviting speakers and attendees, planning logistics, and managing budgets—including founding and coordinating the year-long workshop series, Asian Representations and Constructions of Space (ARCS).
 I am the recipient of several awards, grants, and external sponsorships for research, travel, conference organizing, and dissertation writing.
 I have served the university in roles ranging from meditation instructor to advisory board committee member.

-I completed my Master of Arts degree in the field of History and Ethnography of Religions in the Department of Religion at Florida State University in 2012.
-My M.A. thesis, “Education, Invention of Orthodoxy, and the Construction of Modern Buddhism on Dharma Drum Mountain,” is an historical and ethnographic examination of Buddhist education in the late Qing (1644-1911), Republican China (1912-1949), and twentieth-century Taiwan with emphasis on a contemporary Taiwanese Buddhist organization.
+I completed my Master's degree in the Department of Religion at Florida State University in 2012.
+My MA thesis, “Education, Invention of Orthodoxy, and the Construction of Modern Buddhism on Dharma Drum Mountain,” is an historical and ethnographic examination of Buddhist education in China and Taiwan from the nineteenth to twentieth centuries, with emphasis on a contemporary Taiwanese Buddhist organization.